livecomsjournal/article_templates/information_for_authors.md

 GitHub has a substantial set of online tutorials and answered questions.
 [It is very easy to set up a repository in GitHub](https://help.github.com/articles/create-a-repo/).

 Some particular recommendations we have when you set up your GitHub repository.
 - Use the issue tracker.
-The [issue tracker model](https://guides.github.com/features/issues/) is a powerful way to manage
+The [issue tracker model](https://guides.github.com/features/issues/) is a powerful way to manage contributions from a number of different authors and contributors.
 - [Protect the master branch](https://help.github.com/articles/about-protected-branches/)
 - We recommend adding changes to the repository [through pull requests](https://help.github.com/articles/proposing-changes-to-your-work-with-pull-requests/).
 In this way, other people can easily see what changes are being requested.

-### Creating document versions

 ### Some LaTeX formatting tips